Healthcare Science (Cardiac Physiology) BSc

 Course details

-The course is developed to meet the necessary standards required by Academy of Healthcare Science and National School of Healthcare Science to allow students to register with the Academy of Healthcare Sciences as a Cardiac Physiologist Practioner on successful completion of the programme.
-You will develop the required skills and knowledge expected of a graduate cardiac physiologist through a combination of university and clinical placement learning.
+The course is developed to meet the necessary standards required by Academy of Healthcare Science and National School of Healthcare Science for registration as a cardiac physiologist on successful completion of the programme.
+You will develop the required skills and knowledge through a combination of university and clinical placement learning.

 Year 1